-Understanding our focus and mission may make more sense if you know how Sterling Law started.
+Understanding our focus and mission may make more sense if you know how Sterling Lawyers, LLC started.

 My name is Jeff Hughes.
 I started practicing at a small, community law firm in 1997 (McLario, Helm & Bertling, S.C. in Menomonee Falls, WI).
 I mainly practiced family law and with a little criminal/traffic.
 By the age of 30, I enjoyed a high level of success in the courtroom and with my practice.
 My compensation was excellent, and I very much enjoyed my work and my clients.